SamFu1113/Process-synchronization-using-semaphores/ReadMe.md

 ### HINT
 &nbsp;&nbsp;&nbsp;&nbsp;In order to achieve the synchronization, please think how many semaphores should be used.
 Then use ```create_sem()``` in *p1.c* to create all the semaphores and their initial values.
 Then, in *p2*, *p3*, before the loop, use ```get_sem()``` to read the semaphores created by *p1*.
 &nbsp;&nbsp;&nbsp;&nbsp;The initial values of semaphores are very important.
 Semaphore values must be greater than 0.
 There are no points in setting a negative semaphore value.
+Before and after the printf statements,